 - Reasonable medical care;

-- Reimbursement for mileage to and from medical appointments.
+- Reimbursement for transport costs incurred on the way to and from medical appointments.

-Making sure you qualify and get adequately compensated is critical to your recovery.
-Don’t put complete faith in an employer who has other motives, but trust workers’ comp lawyers in Springfield with more than 25 years of experience handling work injuries.
+Adequate compensation is critical for recovery from debilitating injuries.
+Don’t put complete faith in your employer as the company has a financial incentive to see your claim fail.
+Instead, trust a workers’ comp lawyer in Springfield with more than 25 years of experience handling workplace injuries.

 Workers’ Compensation FAQs